lanl/hippynn/docs/source/examples/cheq.rst

 are the atomic electronegativities and chemical hardness (or Hubbard-U) parameters, respectively.
 We assume that these depend not only on the atom type but also on their local atomic environments.
-The charge-independent energy terms, :math:`V_i^{\rm S}({\bf R})`, as well as :math:`\chi_i({\bf R})` and :math:`u_i({\bf R})` are parameterized using HIP-NN that captures the local many-body interactions of each atom.
-This allows us to leverage HIP-NN to parameterize their values based on reference data generated from first-principles theory.
+The charge-independent energy terms, :math:`V_i^{\rm S}({\bf R})`, as well as :math:`\chi_i({\bf R})` and :math:`u_i({\bf R})` are parameterized using HIPNN that captures the local many-body interactions of each atom.
+This allows us to leverage HIPNN to parameterize their values based on reference data generated from first-principles theory.

-We construct two HIP-NN networks to predict the 1) short-range energy and
+We construct two HIPNN networks to predict the 1) short-range energy and
 2) electronegativity and Hubbard-U separately.

 For the short-range energy, the node can be constructed using :class:`~hippynn.graphs.nodes.targets.HEnergyNode`::